 - How to send clear messages

-Everyone who must communicate with colleagues or the public will benefit from this course.
+Everyone who must communicate with colleagues, customers, various stakeholders or the public will benefit from this short online communication skills course.

 What is effective verbal communication?

-Our use of language has tremendous power in the type of atmosphere that is created at the problem-solving table.
+Our choice of words has tremendous power in the type of atmosphere that is created in the workplace.

 Words that are critical, blaming, judgmental or accusatory tend to create a resistant and defensive mindset that is not conducive to constructive problem solving.
 On the other hand, we can choose words that normalise the issues and problems and reduce resistance.
-Phrases such as ‘in some districts, people may…’ ,’it is not uncommon for… ‘ or ‘for some people in similar situations’ are examples of this.
+Phrases such as, ‘it is not uncommon for… ‘ or ‘for some people in similar situations’ are examples of this.

-Listening to a rambling, unorganized speaker is tedious and discouraging – why continue to listen when there is no interchange?
-Lengthy dissertations and circuitous explanations are confusing to the listener and the message loses its concreteness, relevance, and impact.
+Listening to a rambling, disorganised speaker is tedious and discouraging – why continue to listen when there is no interchange?
+Lengthy dissertations and circuitous explanations are confusing to the listener and the message loses its relevance, and impact.

 In all of our communications we want to strive to send consistent verbal, paraverbal and nonverbal messages.
 When our messages are inconsistent, the listener may become confused.